sthysel/pibake/README.md

 # Raspberry pi image baker

-This tool fetches the latest Raspberry PI images from the official sources and keeps is in a local cache.
+This tool fetches the latest Raspberry PI images from the official sources and keeps it in a local cache.
 You can then burn the image to SD card from the cached copy.

 Using the tool allows you to script PI installs using the latest images and prevents unfortunate mishaps